sabyasachi1889/Face-Recognition/README.md

-# Face-Recognition-
+# Face-Recognition
-Face recognition attendance system using Python
+Face recognition attendance system using Python and Java